lazykyama/chainer_profutil/README.md

 2. Run your code via `nvprof` (eg. `nvprof -o prof.nvvp python main.py ...`)
 3. Load `prof.nvvp` to NVIDIA Visual Profiler `nvvp`
 4. Enjoy your profiling and accelerating!

+### To track all child processes when using ChainerMN and/or `MultiprocessParallelUpdater`.

+Additional option, `--profile-child-processes`, makes it to track all child processes.
+In addition, the profiler adds each process ID into the file name by using `%p` like `prof%p.nvvp`.

 ## Simple example.